Meet the board members and trustees

 Simon Billington (SEND & Diocese Representative) Chair

 I am thrilled and honoured to Chair the Trust Board.
 I hope to support and to play a part in helping children and staff across the partnership to achieve, thrive and be content in their time with us.
 To my role I bring a passion for high quality education which equips children for life, and particularly to see children grow holistically as responsible citizens in an ever-changing world through the promotion of Christian values, and a discovery of their value and worth to a God who loves them.
 I also am strong strategically and organisationally.

 My wife Rachelle and I have 4 boys - Jonah, Reuben, Gabriel and Caleb - and in our spare time we enjoy a range of sport, music and being with friends.
 I am also a passionate reader, currently working my way through all the Booker Prize winners since 1969!

 I am the CEO of The Redstart Learning Partnership based at The Redstart Primary School.
 I work with all schools in our Multi Academy Trust and sit on the Board of Trustees.

 My role is to ensure that all pupils in any school in the Partnership receive the best educational experience and achieve to their full potential.
 I spend time in all of the schools working alongside the Heads of School and we work very closely together to develop each school.

 I have a very strong leadership team which works across the Trust.
-This includes the Senior Executive Team (SET) Tess Gale, Director of Operations, Sue Rogers, Deputy CEO, Susan Fielden, Chief Financial Officer, Dominic Heath-Coleman, Estates and Contracts Manager, Beth Souster, Communications and Development Manager and the Heads of School (Mr Gareth Nation, Castle Primary School and Buckland St Mary C of E Primary School; Mr Steve Beynon, Minerva Primary School; Steve Morton, Holy Trinity Primary School; Ms Lindsey Gabriel, Winsham, Ashill and Hatch Beauchamp Primary Schools and Mrs Carly Ellis, Priorswood Primary School and finally the Chair of the Board of Trustees, Mr Simon Billington and the Board of Trustees.
+This includes the Senior Executive Team (SET) Sue Rogers, Deputy CEO, Susan Fielden, Chief Financial Officer, Dominic Heath-Coleman, Operations Manager, Beth Souster, Communications and Development Manager and the Heads of School (Mr Steve Morton, Castle Primary School and Buckland St Mary C of E Primary School; Mr Gareth Nation, Minerva Primary School; Jeremy handscomb, Holy Trinity Primary School; Mrs Joanne Crocker, Winsham, Ashill and Hatch Beauchamp Primary Schools and Mrs Carly Ellis, Priorswood Primary School and finally the Chair of the Board of Trustees, Mr Simon Billington and the Board of Trustees.